tomaszbabiuk/aeplugin-time/README.md

 # Welcome

 This is a plugin for [Automate-Everything](https://github.com/tomaszbabiuk/automate-everything).
-It provides "time-related" blocks for automations.
+It provides "time-related" blocks.

 # Directory setup
 ```bash